averyhiebert/groundstation/readme.md

 You'll also need an SDR stick compatible with rtl-sdr.
 We've been using the Realtek RTL2838.

+The software is designed to track a BigRedBee BeeLine GPS device, but could be modified fairly easily to work with other APRS-based GPS transmitters.

 ## Installation:

 Install dependencies as described in `documentation/installation.txt`